Nozbe/NoOffice.org/_book/async.md

 ## More thoughtful feedback leads to fewer meetings

 The best part about a culture of feedback and commenting is that it leads to much fewer meetings.
-Very often I'd get a task from someone asking me for feedback.
+Very often, I'd get a task from someone asking me for feedback.
 I'd take my time to analyze everything and write a lengthy comment to express what I liked about their work and where I see improvement opportunities.
-After that I'd ask them if they wanted to schedule a short chat to go over my feedback, and usually I'd get a response that my comment was clear enough and no chat is necessary.
+After that, I'd ask them if they wanted to schedule a short chat to go over my feedback, and usually I'd get a response that my comment was clear enough and no chat is necessary.
 They know what they have to do.
 They can get back to work right away.

 Moreover written comments create a great feedback loop which helps iron out the details of a task, study all nuances and find out all edge cases.
 It's much more efficient than an impromptu *brainstorming meeting*.